1886 United Kingdom general election

 William Ewart Gladstone's Liberals, who supported the Irish Home Rule movement, and their sometimes allies the Irish Parliamentary Party, led by Charles Stewart Parnell, were placed a distant second.
-This ended the period of Liberal dominance—they had held power for 18 of the 27 years since 1859 and won five of the six elections held during that time, but would only be in power for three of the next nineteen years.
-This was also the first election since the 1841 election that the Conservatives won a plurality or majority of the popular vote.
+The split in the Liberal Party ended the period of Liberal dominance.
+They had held power for 18 of the 27 years since 1859 and won five of the six elections held during that time, but would only be in power for three of the next nineteen years.
+The political realignment resulting from the Liberal Unionist split also meant that between this election and the end of the Second World War, only one election (in 1906) would result in a party other than the Conservatives forming a majority government (though the Liberals, and later the Labour Party, would form minority governments with support from smaller parties).
+This was also the first election since the 1841 election in which the Conservatives won a plurality or majority of the popular vote.
+They would ultimately win at least a plurality of the popular vote in every general election until 1945, again with the exception of the 1906 election.

+Electoral system

+Most of the MPs were elected through first-past-the-post voting in single-member districts.

+Conversely, 54 MPs were elected in two-seat districts by the use of plurality block voting, where each voter could cast up to two votes.